Jean-Baptiste Morin (mathematician): Life and work

-Born in Villefranche-sur-Saône, in the Beaujolais, he began studying philosophy at Aix-en-Provence at the age of 16.
+Born in Villefranche-sur-Saône, in the Lyonnais, he began studying philosophy at Aix-en-Provence at the age of 16.
 He studied medicine at Avignon in 1611 and received his medical degree two years later.
 He was employed by the Bishop of Boulogne from 1613 to 1621 and was sent to Germany and Hungary during this time.
 He served the bishop as an astrologer and also visited mines and studied metals.
 He subsequently worked for the Duke of Luxembourg until 1629.
 Morin published a defense of Aristotle in 1624.
 He also worked in the field of optics, and continued to study in astrology.
 He worked with Pierre Gassendi on observational astronomy.

 In 1630, Morin was appointed professor of mathematics at the Collège Royal, a post he held until his death.

 A firm believer of the idea that the Earth remained fixed in space, Morin is best known for being an opponent of Galileo and the latter's ideas.
 He continued his attacks after the Trial of Galileo.
 Morin seems to have been a rather contentious figure, as he also attacked Descartes' ideas after meeting the philosopher in 1638.
 These disputes isolated Morin from the scientific community at large.

 Morin believed that improved methods of solving spherical triangles had to be found and that better lunar tables were needed.